Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Experiments

-Figure~\ref{fig:3d-synthetic-data} presents similar results on a 3D synthetic data set.
-Each row displays four snapshots of estimated conditional probability density functions (PDFs) for a particular 3D testing sequence.
-It is apparent that our model's estimated PDFs closely match the ground truth and accurately capture the complex spatial and temporal point patterns.
-Conversely, the commonly used \texttt{ETAS} model for estimating spatio-temporal point processes fails to capture the heterogeneous triggering effects between events, indicating limited practical representational power.
+Figure~\ref{fig:1d-synthetic-data} shows the estimated conditional PDFs and intensities, as well as their corresponding ground truth of one testing sequence generated by the 1D self-exciting and self-correcting process, respectively.
+All the variants of our generative model enjoy superior performance compared to baselines in accurately recovering the true conditional PDFs and intensities for both data sets.
+Similar results on 3D synthetic data are visualized in Figure~\ref{fig:3d-synthetic-data}, where each row displays four snapshots of estimated conditional PDFs for a testing sequence.
+Our model's estimated PDFs closely match the ground truth and capture the complex spatio-temporal point patterns, while \texttt{DNSK} and \texttt{ETAS} fails to capture the heterogeneous triggering effects between events, indicating limited practical representational power.